Interior Architecture Year 3 Interior Architecture BA (Hons)

-Tutors: Diony Kypraiou, Sam Aitkenhead, Dusan Decermic, Zoe Diakaki, Ro Spankie & Allan Sylvester
+Diony Kypraiou, Sam Aitkenhead, Zoe Diakaki, Ro Spankie, Allan Sylvester & Anastasia Tsamitrou

-Sam Aitkenhead is a designer, researcher and maker working across architecture, interiors, graphics and product design.
-His work explores ways to reduce environmental impact through design and material innovation.
+Sam Aitkenhead is a designer, researcher and maker whose work across architecture, interiors, graphics and product design explores ways to reduce environmental impact through design and material innovation.

-Zoe Diakaki is an architect and interaction designer whose work sits at the intersection of architecture, scenography and immersive technologies.
+Zoe Diakaki is an architect and set designer whose work sits at the intersection of performing arts, scenography and human interaction technologies.

 Ro Spankie is Assistant Head of School and Subject Lead for Interior Architecture.
 Fascinated by the role of the drawing in the design process, she has exhibited and published work related to the interior in the UK and abroad.